abelmehari/abelmehari.github.io/_portfolio/Unveiling the Potential Open Banking in Developing Countries - A Regression Analysis..md

 Drawing upon the data collected and our thorough evaluation, this study puts forth the following research questions:

-H1: open banking has had positive feedback and outcome in developed countries.
+H1: open banking has had positive feedback and outcomes in developed countries.

 H2: open banking will significantly increase the living standard of developing countries